|

 San Francisco Children & Nature

 Since 2018 I've been part of the Nature Connection Design team for San Francisco Children & Nature, a cross-sector collaborative of over 30 government agencies, non-profit institutions, and community-based organizations striving to ensure that every child has opportunities to play, learn and grow in nature.
-One of our projects has been to develop design criteria and collaborate in creating Nature Exploration Areas such as this one at Heron's Head Park and this one at Rolph-Nicol Park.
-Learn more in this report on our first three years' work. ![]() Sand Globes Worldwide
+We are guided by the SF Environmental Justice communities map.
+One of our projects has been to develop design criteria and collaborate in creating the ten Nature Exploration Areas shown in this interactive map and info page.